SpotlightKid/faustfilters/README.md

 A collection of virtual-analog filters from the [FAUST] standard library packaged as multi-format plugins via the [DPF].

 ## Plugins

+All plugins are mono, i.e. they have one audio input and output, unless noted otherwise.
+They all have two (automatable) parameters:

+* Cutoff / center frequency in Hertz (`20.0 - 20,000.0`)
+* Q factor (range varies)

 ### Diode Ladder